gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Inequality
+  - Subjective inequality
   - Social stratification
+  - Social network analysis
   - Social segregation
-  - Quantitative methods
-  - Social network analysis
-  - Economic sociology

 # Education to show in About widget
 education: